natnichapin/MachineLearning_part2/README.md

 ### Machine Learning Part 2 - Practice in class kmutt
--week 6 train teachablemachine and get model to use
+-week 6 To Train teachablemachine, then, provide a model to use